 Scholarships for Students of Naval Architecture and Marine Engineering

 A scholarship fund for students wishing to pursue a professional career in Naval Architecture or Marine Engineering was created in 1982 by a bequest from the late Robert F. Allan, noted Vancouver Naval Architect, and supported by his friends and colleagues.
-The scholarship fund is administered by a committee of senior employees at Robert Allan Ltd. and local members of the Society of Naval Architects and Marine Engineers.
+The scholarship fund is administered by a committee of senior Principals at Robert Allan Ltd.

 The scholarship is awarded annually to the student or students considered most deserving by the applications committee.
 Applications are considered on their individual merit.